When the Signal Cannot Get Through: How SST-14 Silencing Blocks Neuropeptide Coordination

 What it does claim is that the published secretin trial literature documents an initial multi-domain response that attenuated with repetition — a pattern the G-protein cascade framework explains precisely — and that the known biochemical effects of neuroinflammation on adenylyl cyclase, via somatostatin-driven Gαi inhibition, PDE4 upregulation, ATP depletion, and adenosine accumulation, are each independently supported by published research.
 The integrated model connecting these mechanisms has not been validated in large clinical trials, but each component rests on established biochemistry.

 That is a testable and clinically actionable hypothesis.
-It shifts the target of intervention — from the peptide to the locked brake and the neuroinflammatory conditions holding it closed — and provides a rational mechanistic basis for why infrastructure repair must precede peptide stimulation.
+It shifts the target of intervention — from the peptide to the SST-14 transcriptional suppression and the neuroinflammatory conditions producing it — and provides a rational mechanistic basis for why infrastructure repair must precede peptide stimulation.